-We project information need to the task space, where tasks represent requests for information useful for a successful operation of the enclosing system.
-The creation of information tasks is spurred by the goals and focus of attention of the system objectives control and by the data fusion process itself.
+The space that contains the sources of all information need, we call the task origin space.
+Information need is mapped to the task space, where tasks represent requests for information useful for a successful operation of the enclosing system.
+The creation of information tasks is spurred by the members of the task origin space, such as goals and focus of attention of the system objectives control, and by the data fusion process itself.
 Thus, the character of the information tasks that emerge is influenced by the current information need of the system and demands of ongoing fusion processes.